Table of Contents

 As far as forms go, once integrated, counselors will manage and submit all forms in a way that’s not very different than it is in Scoir today.

-One change you’ll notice is we're updating School Report templates to ensure all necessary information is collected and available, regardless of application method.
+One change you’ll notice is we updated School Report templates on July 1 to ensure all necessary information is collected and available, regardless of application method.

 Moving forward, the School Report creation flow will generate the proper forms based on the application method for each school.